Welcome, and thank you for visiting my therapy practice website.

 In addition to working as a psychologist, I also have experience as an entrepreneur: conceiving, starting, and running a small business in the dessert world.

 My office is in Washington, DC’s Woodley Park/Cleveland Park neighborhood.
-Due to the ongoing pandemic, I am exclusively working virtually via secure video.
+I work with clients both in my office, and remotely via secure video.

-If you are looking for a licensed psychologist to help you feel better, be stronger, and/or improve your relationship, take the first step by emailing me at: firstname.lastname@example.org, or calling me at 202-234-3278 for a consultation.
+If you are looking for a licensed psychologist to help you feel better, be stronger, and/or improve your relationship, take the first step now by emailing or calling me at 202-234-3278 for a consultation.
+I have been helping gay and straight individuals and couples since 1995.
+I work with clients in my office, and I also offer virtual telehealth consultation and therapy via secure video.

 My videos give me a place to talk about topics that include building a strong relationship, constructing a more fulfilling life, being contentedly single, dating well, increasing your self-esteem, and living in a way that you respect.
 Check out my YouTube channel.